KoljaB/RealtimeSTT/README.md

 - **silero_sensitivity** (float, default=0.6): Sensitivity for Silero's voice activity detection ranging from 0 (least sensitive) to 1 (most sensitive).
 Default is 0.6.

-- **silero_use_onnx** (bool, default=True): Enables usage of the pre-trained model from Silero in the ONNX (Open Neural Network Exchange) format instead of the PyTorch format.
-Default is True (recommended for faster performance).
+- **silero_use_onnx** (bool, default=False): Enables usage of the pre-trained model from Silero in the ONNX (Open Neural Network Exchange) format instead of the PyTorch format.
+Default is False.
+Recommended for faster performance.

 - **post_speech_silence_duration** (float, default=0.2): Duration in seconds of silence that must follow speech before the recording is considered to be completed.
 This ensures that any brief pauses during speech don't prematurely end the recording.